arklumpus/MuPDFCore/Readme.md

 ## Getting started

-The MuPDFCore library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+, .NET Core 2.0+, .NET 5.0, .NET Framework 4.6.1 ([note](#netFrameworkNote)) and possibly others.
-MuPDFCore includes a pre-compiled native library, thus projects using it can only run on Windows, macOS and Linux x64 operating systems.
+The MuPDFCore library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+, .NET Core 2.0+, .NET 5.0+, .NET Framework 4.6.1 ([note](#netFrameworkNote)) and possibly others.
+MuPDFCore includes a pre-compiled native library, which currently supports the following platforms:

+* Windows x86 (32 bit)
+* Windows x64 (64 bit)
+* Linux x64 (64 bit)
+* macOS Intel x86_64 (64 bit)
+* macOS Apple silicon (ARM 64 bit, without support for the OCR functions)

 To use the library in your project, you should install the [MuPDFCore NuGet package](https://www.nuget.org/packages/MuPDFCore/) and/or the [MuPDFCore.PDFRenderer NuGet package](https://www.nuget.org/packages/MuPDFCore.MuPDFRenderer/).
+When you publish a program that uses MuPDFCore, the correct native library for the target architecture will automatically be copied to the build folder (but see the [note](#netFrameworkNote) for .NET Framework).

 **Note**: you should make sure that end users on Windows install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://aka.ms/vs/16/release/vc_redist.x64.exe), otherwise they will get an error message stating that `MuPDFWrapper.dll` could not be loaded because a module was not found.